 4. Please never use DaWanda's contact functions (messaging, comments, forums, ratings etc.) to promote your SALE.
 Our messaging functions are not intended for this purpose, and advertising in such a way is considered SPAM.
 Instead you can promote your SALE via your shop profile text and shop banner.

 What should I do if a buyer doesn’t pay?

 If you have not received payment for a purchase within seven days, then please check whether you have confirmed the purchase, and that your payment information has been sent to the buyer.
 After seven days you can send your buyer a payment reminder – just go to the relevant order in “My Orders”, and then click on the red link to “send a payment reminder”.

 If you had correctly confirmed the purchase, then get in touch with the buyer to try to find out why the payment has not arrived.
-If there are problems, or if the buyer does not reply to you, then send us an e-mail at firstname.lastname@example.org, and we will try to find a solution.
+If there are problems, or if the buyer does not reply to you, then send us an e-mail at [email protected], and we will try to find a solution.
 Or you can arrange for the order to be cancelled by placing a comment on the invoice item of the order, clearly stating why it needs to be cancelled.
 Please note, this is only possible within a 3 month time frame.

 What happens to ended listings?